Registration for Sandhill Crane tours is open!

 The Woodbridge Ecological Reserve is divided into two parcels, known as the South Site and North Site.
 Tours meet 90 minutes before sunset at the South Site where docent guides meet attendees and give a presentation.
-It is suggested that you bring binoculars and/or spotting scopes for up-close viewing but, you can easily enjoy the cranes with unaided eyes and ears.
+We suggest bringing binoculars and/or spotting scopes for up-close viewing, but you can easily enjoy the cranes with unaided eyes and ears.
 You may want to bring a light snack and water for your tour.

 Guides may take tour groups down Woodbridge Road via car caravan to see cranes and other wildlife using the grain fields and marshes along the road.
 Your docent guides are trained in crane ecology, the area's natural history and the Reserve's habitat management, and want your experience to be memorable and educational.
 Tours usually conclude a half hour after sunset with the anticipated fly-in of the cranes at the North Site where a viewing shelter allows us to be hidden from the incoming birds.

-Cranes will be the focus of our tours as they may be observed here under most but not all conditions; however, we will also scout for other birds that use the reserve during the winter months.
+Cranes will be the focus of our tours as they may be observed here under most, but not all conditions.
+We will also scout for other birds that use the Reserve during the winter months.